 The lawsuit claims the plaintiff was the victim of sexual harassment, wrongful termination and gender discrimination, and seeks an unspecified amount in damages.
 Co-founders Will Mason and Taylor Freeman are named as defendants in the filing; Mason is currently UpLoadVR’s President and Freeman is its CEO.

 The filing alleges the defendants created a “boy’s club” at work, “focused on sex and degrading women, including female employees.”
-Sexual exploits were openly described in “graphic detail,” with the suit claiming Expansion Manager Avi Horowitz would repeatedly comment on how attractive one female employee was and “talk about now he ‘had a boner’ and had to go to the bathroom to ‘rub one out’ so he could focus.”
+Sexual exploits were openly described in “graphic detail,” the suit said.

 According to the plaintiff, Freeman would comment on how she was “not the ideal size he likes in a woman that he is going to have sexual relations with.”
 The suit also claims Freeman made it clear to the plaintiff she could not be used for marketing purposes because she was “too big.”